-Trevor Lawrence Scouting Report: 2021 NFL Draft Prospect Profile
+Trevor Lawrence 2021 NFL Draft Scouting Report

 In our first ever NFL Draft Scouting Profile, we are extremely excited to introduce Bobby Bishop.
 Bobby is a sports writer who grew up up Columbia, SC.
 For all our U.K based readers, Columbia is a college town that introduced him to the beauty of football at an early age.
 He is a diehard South Carolina Gamecock fan.